-Retaliation will not be tolerated against anyone who has reported perceived harassment or a concern about complaint alleging harassment.
+It is a violation of Gonzaga policy to threaten, intimidate or retaliate in any way against an individual for raising allegations of harassment or discrimination, participating in an investigation, complaint process or hearing, filing a complaint alleging harassment or discrimination, or encouraging others to report.
 Retaliation includes, but is not limited to, any form of intimidation, reprisal, or harassment.
-Anyone found to have acted in a retaliatory manner will be subject to appropriate disciplinary action up to and including student expulsion or termination of employment.
+Gonzaga will take immediate and responsive action to any retaliation.
+Anyone found to have acted in a retaliatory manner may be subject to appropriate disciplinary action up to and including termination of employment.